 We are a party to license agreements pursuant to which we in-license key patents for our product candidates.
+At the time we began our operations in August 2017, we entered into four license agreements with Pfizer, three of which we are a party to incense agreements pursuant to which we in-license key patents for our product candidates.
 At the time we began our operations in August 2017, we entered into four license agreements with Pfizer, three of which remain in effect, including a license agreement for each of our lead product candidates, nirogacestat and mirdametinib, both of which agreements were amended and restated in 2019.
 In addition, in 2021, we entered into a license for our TEAD inhibitor program with KU Leuven and the Flanders Institute for Biotechnology, as well as a license for a portfolio of epidermal growth factor receptor small molecule inhibitors with the Dana-Farber Cancer Institute.
 Each of our existing licenses imposes various diligence, milestone payment, royalty, insurance and other obligations on us.
 If we fail to comply with these obligations, our licensors may have the right to terminate the license, in which event we would not be able to develop or market the products covered by such licensed intellectual property.
 While we assigned the Pfizer license agreement covering our FAAH inhibitor program in connection with the sale of that program to Jazz Pharmaceuticals Ireland Limited, or Jazz, in October 2020, there can be no assurance that Jazz will comply with the terms of such license, which could result in its termination and our inability to recover that asset as a remedy for a potential material breach of Jazz's obligations to us in connection with such sale.